2021 Audition Information

-There will be a mandatory studio meeting for all percussion students studying with me and performing in the ensembles on September 11 at 11:10 p.m. in Room 27.
-Please bring your date books and course schedules.
+There will be a mandatory studio meeting for all percussion students studying with Professor Richeson and performing in the ensembles on September 12 at 5 p.m. in Room 27.
+Please bring calendars and course schedules.
 Read this paragraph again!

-All percussion majors should own their own metronome, practice pad, assortment of snare drum sticks, keyboard percussion mallets (i.e. xylophone, bells, vibes, marimba), timpani mallets (four pairs: wood, general, staccato, legato), triangle beaters and clips, A-440 tuning fork, dictionary of percussion terms, and pocket size music dictionary.
-You should also have an attaché case of some sort in which to carry your mallets and music.
-Here is a list of manufacturers and mallet types that you can choose from.
-Though there are many other types from which to choose:
+All percussion majors should own their own metronome, practice pad, assortment of snare drum sticks, keyboard percussion mallets (i.e. xylophone, bells, vibes, marimba), timpani mallets (four pairs: wood, general, staccato, legato), triangle beaters and clips, A-440 tuning fork, dictionary of percussion terms, 4 mutes that can be used on timpani or other drums and pocket size music dictionary.
+Percussionists should also have an attaché case of some sort in which to carry mallets and music.
+Following is a list of manufacturers and mallet types to choose from, though there are many other types from which to choose:

 |Combination Stick||Vic Firth||Swizzle G|